Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. MTTR
 D. RTO

-A BIA includes info on potential losses and is the most likely docment of those listed where this loss would be documentated.
-A disacter
+A BIA includes info on potential losses and is the most likely document of those listed where this loss would be documented.
+A disaster